dkosmari/gnome-shell-extension-totp/steam.md

        adb shell
        su

-   At any point, you might see a prompt on your phone to authorize root access to the adb shell.
+   You might see a prompt on your phone to authorize root access for the adb shell.
 Make sure you allow root access.

 5. Go to where you copied `frida-server` and execute it: